Tuesday’s ‘Days Of Our Lives’ Spoilers: Xander Is Busted, JJ Wants A Change

 According to a recent report by Celebrating The Soaps, Days of Our Lives fans will see the drama from Monday continue to spill over into Tuesday’s episode.

-Viewers will watch as Will Horton (Chandler Massey) and his husband Sonny Kiriakis (Freddie Smith), look through Xander Kiriakis’ (Paul Telfer) things at the mansion and find a mysterious box.
+Viewers will watch as Will Horton (Chandler Massey) and his husband Sonny Kiriakis (Freddie Smith) look through Xander Kiriakis’ (Paul Telfer) things at the mansion and find a mysterious box.

-When the couple open up the box they will discover’s Xander’s big secret.
+When the couple opens up the box they will discover Xander’s big secret.
 He’s been on Kristen DiMera’s (Stacy Haiduk) payroll this entire time.
 While many already knew that Xander and Kristen were working together back in Memphis, Kristen was believed to be dead, until now.

 Will and Sonny will likely be shocked by what they’ve found, and Will will let Brady Black (Eric Martsolf) know all about the evidence against Xander, revealing to him that there is a strong possibility that Kristen is still alive.